Park Avenue Armory Conservancy: History

 In March 1999, the New York state government issued a request for proposals for the Park Avenue Armory.
 At the time, the building needed $50 million in repairs, which the state could not afford.
 State officials began soliciting bids from the armory in mid-2000, following months of consultations with community leaders.
 The only bidder, the 7th Regiment Armory Conservancy, was awarded control in November 2000.
 The group (later the Park Avenue Armory Conservancy) was headed by Wade Thompson, Elihu Rose, and Rebecca Robertson and was modeled after the Central Park Conservancy.

 The Park Avenue Armory Conservancy leased the building for 99 years from New York State in 2006.
 The conservancy took over the armory on December 14, 2006, and spent $215 million over the next decade and a half renovating the Park Avenue Armory.

 Arts programs

 The Armory's first three years of artistic programming presented work in partnership with other cultural institutions such as Lincoln Center and the Whitney Museum of American Art before launching its first solo exhibitions with Ernesto Neto's anthropodino in 2009 and Christian Boltanski’s No Man's Land in 2010.
 The Armory then engaged consulting artistic director Kristy Edmunds to develop its first two full artistic seasons for 2011 and 2012.
 The 2013 season was curated by the incoming artistic director Alex Poots.
 By 2011, the conservancy had a budget of $133 million.

 The Washington Post wrote in 2022 that the Park Avenue Armory Conservancy had helped "plant a vital new flag in New York City’s teeming landscape of the arts".

+As of 2026, the conservancy's artistic director is Deborah Warner.
+She was appointed to replace Pierre Audi after the latter died in 2025.